-The process of selling your house can be complicated and time-consuming.
+The process of selling your house can sometimes be complicated and time-consuming.

 So, it pays to be prepared for what's to come once you have decided to get the For Sale board up.

-We've listed the main things you need to consider when selling your home, so there are no surprises along the way...
+We've listed the main things you need to consider when selling your home and outlined the process of selling, so there are no surprises along the way...

 So, you've decided to sell, but what happens now?